lzxtxdys/Sichuan-Mahjong/docs/final.md

 picture-in-picture" allowfullscreen></iframe>

 ## Project Summary

-Write a
-few paragraphs summarizing the goals of the project (yes, yet again, but updated/improved version from the progress report).
-In particular, make sure that the problem is clearly defined here, and feel free to use an image or so to set up the task.
-Part of the evaluation will be on how well you are able to motivate the challenges of the problem, i.e. why it is not trivial, and why you need AI/ML algorithms to solve it.

 My primary goal is that the AI player can constantly learn better strategy from the games, verify if the strategy are actually effective and play along the strategy with calculation system.
 The expectation is the AI can reach a balance between high winning rate and high value winning combination.

 Challenge 1: Many little bugs.